 Chris earned a degree in Kinesiology from the University of Minnesota in 2001 and received his Doctor of Physical Therapy from Columbia University in 2008.
 His clinical training involved sports therapy rotations at renowned facilities including the Howard Head Sports Medicine Clinic at the Steadman Clinic in Vail, CO, and Select Physical Therapy at the Kerlan-Jobe Clinic in Los Angeles, CA.

 Chris’s areas of expertise are adolescent and adult sports injuries, post-operative orthopedic rehabilitation, and general musculoskeletal injuries.
 He utilizes an individualized approach that combines manual therapy, functional strengthening, and appropriate modalities and taping techniques.
 Currently, Chris is working towards a certification in orthopedic manual therapy.
-Chris is a former professional hip hop dancer and an avid runner (sixteen marathons, fourteen half-marathons, and two Ragnar Relay races).
-Chris enjoys snowboarding, golfing, and playing tennis and basketball in his free time.

 Board Certified Specialist in Sports Physical Therapy